Mistixx/WoWOffsetDumper/README.md

 [Original Ownedcore thread](https://www.ownedcore.com/forums/world-of-warcraft/world-of-warcraft-bots-programs/wow-memory-editing/681491-c-descriptors-dumper-find-descriptor-offsets.html)

+## Disclaimer

+This program to reads the memory of World of Warcraft, therefore it is possible, although unlikely that Blizzard could detect and ban for the usage of this software.
+NEVER USE THIS SOFTWARE WHILE LOGGED INTO YOUR MAIN ACCOUNT.<br />
+You have been warned.

 ## Known Bugs

 * ~~CGContainerData gets the wrong offset, it starts at NumSlots instead of Slots.
 This will be fixed with updated FindPattern and FindPatternAll.~~